-Jen grew up in Paradise, California and started dancing at Northern California Ballet when she was 7 years old.
-She immediately fell in love with the art form and from age 11 onward she started going to summer intensive programs around the country.
-She attended intensives through Boston Ballet and San Francisco Ballet.
-She also spent a summer training with George Balanchine's protégé Suzanne Farrell on her private island in upstate New York.
+Jen hails from Paradise, California, and began her dance journey at Northern California Ballet at the age of 7.
+She instantly developed a deep affection for the art form, and by the time she turned 11, she started attending summer intensive dance programs across the country.
+Jen participated in intensives organized by Boston Ballet and San Francisco Ballet, and she also trained for a summer under the guidance of George Balanchine's protégé Suzanne Farrell, on her private island in upstate New York.

 Jazmin Van Lelyveld